Number of coronavirus cases up in Uzbekistan

 By Ilkin Seyfaddini - Trend:

-The total number of coronavirus infected people in Uzbekistan rose to 1,380, Trend reports on April 17 citing the Ministry of Health.
+The total number of coronavirus infected people in Uzbekistan rose to 1450, Trend reports on April 18 with reference to the Ministry of Health.

 Since April 1, Uzbekistan announced a self-isolation regime in Tashkent, the capital, as well as in Nukus and other regional centers.
 Citizens over 65 are categorically prohibited from leaving their homes.
 They can go out only to visit pharmacies and shops near their respective places of residence.